top of page

 They erupted into cheers — this time from excitement, not anxiety.

 As they dashed off to their next adventure, I smiled.
-They’d arrived overwhelmed — and left grounded, empowered, and ready to face life’s chaos with a new Warrior tool.
+They’d arrived overwhelmed and left grounded, empowered and ready to face life’s chaos with a new Warrior tool in hand.

-So next time anxiety strikes, reach for your coin.
-Not as a token — but as proof of your power to rise, adapt and triumph!
+So the next time anxiety strikes, reach for your coin.
+Not as a token — but as proof that you can bend, adapt and TRIUMPH. ⚔️🛡️

 Bruce Schutter